expr-fi/fastlwc/README.md

 ## About the files

-``fastlwc.c`` uses file I/O, can read from *stdin*
+``fastlwc.c`` (single-threaded)
-``fastlwc-mt.c`` tries to use all your CPU as well (you can control the amount of threads with the environment variable OMP_NUM_THREADS; don't expect to gain much more than increased user time with SMT/Hyper-threading)
+``fastlwc-mt.c`` uses multiple threads with seekable inputs (you can control the number of threads used by setting the environment variable OMP_NUM_THREADS; don't expect to make any real gains with SMT/Hyper-threading)
 ``bsd-wc.c`` is the reference implementation we test against (it's basically *wc* from opensource.apple.com)